petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 #### Filter Facet Terms (Categories) by Vocabulary

-Select which vocabularies and categories to display in the facet.
-To enable this capability, switch the configuration in System Settings &rarr; Search &rarr; Category Facet Field from the default field, `assetCategoryIds`, to the `assetVocabularyCategoryIds` field.
-This setting specifies the field that's used to create the aggregations in the Category Facet, and setting `assetVocabularyCategoryIds` activates the vocabulary settings within the Category Facet widget's configuration screen.
+Select the vocabularies and categories to display in the facet.
+To enable this, switch the configuration in System Settings &rarr; Search &rarr; Category Facet Field from the default field, `assetCategoryIds`, to the `assetVocabularyCategoryIds` field.
+This setting specifies the field used to create the aggregations in the Category Facet.
+Setting `assetVocabularyCategoryIds` activates the vocabulary settings within the Category Facet widget's configuration screen.

 ```{important}
 If you're upgrading from a Liferay version or update prior to 7.4 Update/GA 47 and there are already categorized assets in the system, perform a full re-index to include the necessary `assetVocabularyCategoryIds` field in the search documents.